jaseemabid/emacs.d/README.md

 Author : Jaseem Abid <jaseemabid@gmail.com>

 Emacs configuration files rebuild for Emacs 24.
 Feel free to use my config files if they are of any interest to you.
-As of now it is a mess.
-Use at your own risk.
-Will clean up someday when I get time.

 ### Instructions

 ```
 	# backup your existing emacs config
 	cd ~/
-	mv .emacs .emacs_
+	mv .emacs .emacs.backup
-	mv .emacs.d .emacs.d_
+	mv .emacs.d .emacs.d.backup

 	# Clone the repo to ~/.emacs.d
 	git clone https://github.com/jaseemabid/emacs.d.git .emacs.d
-	cd .emacs.d
-	# Update the submodules.
-You need this for the awesome solarized-dark theme
-	git submodule update --init

-	# Fire up your emacs and Install all packages in elpa_list
+	# Fire up your emacs
-	M-x list-packages # Shows all the packages
-	# Press 'i' to select (coffeescript-mode, js2-mode etc)
-	# Press 'x' to install
+	# All packages in elpa-list.el will be  installed automatically
 	# Restart emacs
 ```

 ### TODO